 Best YouTube Painting Channels

-When it comes to how to learn more about painting, you can’t beat actually watching someone do it in real time.
+When it comes to how to learn more about acrylic pouring, you can’t beat actually watching someone do it in real time.
 A lot of YouTubers will film their pours and swipes, and share details with you about their favorite paints, brands, materials and additives.

 If you have a question, want to see a comparison of techniques or a side by side test of paints or additives, you can’t get any better than watching it taking place in real time, recorded and shared with you on YouTube.
 Of course not every video you watch will have a happy ending.
 Sometimes things go wrong, paintings don’t come out as intended, experiments show that one technique is a disaster compared to another.
 These can be both fun to watch and informative too – now you’ve seen it go wrong, hopefully, you won’t make the same mistakes yourself.